 It's funny, you grow up in Pittsburgh wondering about the world outside of it, occasionally overlooking the wilderness at your doorstep in the process.
 At least I did.
 I can remember doodling rugged mountain skylines and fantasizing about the Rockies and the Alps as a kid.
 It took 10 years of wandering the West pursuing the real-life version of those sketches before I realized there's plenty of adventure back home.
 Whether it's the wilds of West Virginia's Gauley River National Recreation Area, the nearby New River Gorge or Pennsylvania's Laurel Highlands and Allegheny National Forest, there's no shortage of adventure right out the backdoor.

+We often think of going on adventures as traveling to far off places with big mountains and majestic views, but adventures are everywhere as I discovered this past weekend.
+As a way to motivate myself back to trail running, (I'm more of a watersports person) I recently signed up for a half marathon with a friend I met through our 3ROC Tuesday Night Trail Runs.
 As part of our training plan, my new trail-running partner and I agreed that we should make our longer weekly runs serve the dual purpose of training and adventuring on trails in places we had never run before.
 When she brought up the idea of running at Hays Woods, I thought, "Awesome!"
 Hays Woods had been on my mind to check out ever since I read the article that it had been donated to the City of Pittsburgh and would become the largest city park.
 I mean, how cool is it that there is 600+ acres of wooded land just on the edge of our city.
 I was eager to go exploring.